-Why you should work with an Independent Advisor
+Types of Financial Advisors: Why you should work with a Fiduciary Advisor

-To be clear, I’m not suggesting that all broker/dealer financial advisors are Jordan Belforts or Gordon Gekkos in hiding.
+To be clear, I’m not suggesting that all broker/dealer financial advisors are Jordan Belfort’s or Gordon Gekko’s in hiding.
 In fact, most financial advisors that work at these firms are good decent people.
-I worked at some of the largest and most well-known broker/dealers in the world, and I can tell you from experience: most financial advisors intend to do well for their clients.
+I worked at some of the largest and most well-known broker/dealers globally, and I can tell you from experience: most financial advisors aim to do well for their clients.
 However, brokers have a significant conflict of interest: they get paid by selling financial products to their clients.

 Now, this is where it gets a bit confusing.
-Of the 686,604 financial advisors in the U.S., 343,270 (50%) of them work for a Registered Investment Advisor (RIA) firm.
-This math doesn’t jive with the figures above because, technically, both Independent Advisors (8.2%) and Dually Registered Advisors (41.7%) both operate under an RIA firm.
-Though, there is a significant distinction between the two, which I will address in the next section.
+Of the 687,031 financial advisors in the U.S., 369,095 (53.7%) of them work for a Registered Investment Advisor (RIA) firm.
+This math doesn’t jive with the figures above because, technically, both Independent Advisors (10.1%) and Dually Registered Advisors (43.6%) both operate under an RIA firm.
+There is a significant distinction between the two, which I will address in the next section.

 This detailed information must then be compiled into a client brochure and written in clear language in a specified format, so investors may compare one firm to another as apples-to-apples.

 So, what does this mean?
-This means that they can claim to be a fiduciary independent advisor in one hand and sell products for a commission as a broker in the other.
+This means that they can claim to be a fiduciary independent advisor on one hand and sell products for a commission as a broker on the other.
 It’s a shady business.
-These advisors can earn a client’s trust by telling them they are fiduciaries and that they are obligated to place their interests before their own.
+A lot of these types of advisors are a wolf in sheep’s clothing.
+These advisors can earn a client’s trust by telling them they are fiduciaries and obligated to place their interests before their own.
 Then, they can switch hats and sell them financial products for a commission.
 And, unfortunately, the vast majority of independent advisors are structured this way.

 True Independent Fiduciary Advisors

-Of the 343,270 RIAs, 286,799 of them are Dually Registered Advisors.
-This means that only 56,472 RIAs are true fiduciary investment advisors without this huge conflict of interest.
-This represents only 8% of the 686,604 financial advisors in the U.S. Bull Oak Capital, of course, is one of these firms.
+Of the 369,095 Registered Investment Advisors (RIA) in the U.S., 299,613 of them are Dual-Registered Advisors.
+This means that only 69,482 RIAs are true fiduciary investment advisors without this huge conflict of interest.
+This represents only 10.1% of the 687,031 financial advisors in the U.S. Ryan A. Hughes (me) with Bull Oak Capital, of course, is one of these individuals.

 So, how can one tell if their fiduciary advisor is dully registered or not?
-For one, brokers are registered with FINRA and RIAs are registered under the SEC.
+For one, brokers are registered with FINRA, and RIAs are registered under the SEC.
 A simple test is to see if they are registered under both.
 By checking out FINRA’s Brokercheck, you see if your advisor is registered as a broker, an independent advisor, or both.
-By searching any broker/advisors name, you can easily find out whether or not that individuals is a broker or not.
-For example, you can see my filings on the SEC website, which states, “Not currently registered as broker.”
+By searching any broker/advisor’s name, you can easily find out whether or not that individual is a broker or not.
+For example, you can see my filings on the SEC website, which states, “Previously Registered Broker.”

-If you have any questions when looking for a financial advisor in San Diego, please do not hesitate to contact us with any questions.
+If you have any questions when looking for a true fiduciary financial advisor in San Diego, please do not hesitate to contact us with any questions.